Related Practice Areas

 These errors are easy enough to make, but people often feel so discouraged by the time required to complete the application and the subsequent denial that they never follow through on speaking to Long Island disability lawyers.

 All applicants for SSD who have received a denial have the legal right to request an appeal and a hearing.
 However, you must inform the SSA of your intentions within 60 days of the date of your denial letter.
-If you choose Terry Katz & Associates for legal representation, we will help you prepare for the hearing by making sure that you have all relevant medical records and you have organized them in an efficient manner.
+If you choose Terry Katz & Associates law firm for legal representation, we will help you prepare for the hearing by making sure that you have all relevant medical records and you have organized them in an efficient manner.

 Although you will probably feel nervous about the hearing, we want to reassure you that it takes place in a small and somewhat informal setting.
 Those present will include you and your social security disability attorney, the judge, and a hearing assistant.
 The judge will receive your medical records as evidence.
 You should also expect to give a testimony about the history of your disabling condition and how it prevents you from working.
 The judge may request someone known as a vocational expert to speak regarding whether you have the physical and mental capacity to receive training for a different type of job.